actually-akac/report-storage/README.md

 - ❌ Error

 Returns a 400-500 status code.
-Exceptions are directly serialized into the response.
-If they are not JSON, they are serialized as the `text` property.
+Errors are serialized as the `error` property.

 ### GET `/find`
 Search for a reported user by `id`, `username` or `reason`.
 This query is provided through URL search parameters.